franciscoxavier04/pm-BIM/docs/user-guide/gantt-chart/scheduling/README.md

 ![Auto-date icon next to the start date indicating that a work package is in automatic scheduling mode](openproject_user_guide_gantt_chart_scheduling_auto_icon.png)

+> [!NOTE]
-**> Note:** Switching from manual scheduling to automatic scheduling might cause dates to change.
+> Switching from manual scheduling to automatic scheduling might cause dates to change.
 When they do, a helpful banner will explain where the derived dates are coming from.
-Clicking on the "Show relations" button will show all directly-related work packages.**
+Clicking on the "Show relations" button will show all directly-related work packages.